 The Outermost Painting: The presence of life sustains life is a film made in collaboration with Christina Winbigler, filmmaker, and Paula Burleigh, curator, and commissioned by Allegheny College.
 The video documents the site-specific project of the same name, installed in the outdoor sculpture garden at Allegheny College in Meadville, Pennsylvania from October 2nd to December 12th.
 READ MORE

-My latest essay, “Subtle Affinity,” was published in Forty-Five: A Journal of Outdoor Research and reviewed by David L. Hays.
+“Subtle Affinity,” is published in Forty-Five: A Journal of Outdoor Research and reviewed by David L. Hays.
 Read the full essay and accompanying review in Forty-Five: A Journal of Outdoor Research, or download it here.

 I worked on this documentary as a researcher back in 1989 and recently discovered it on youtube.”The Environmental Revolution,” traces the development of humanity from prehistoric man to present day.
 For thousands of years, humans were a nomadic species and relied upon the environment for survival.
 The advent of agriculture in the last 10,000 years,.
 READ MORE